The quotes from this Missal are shown in red on this page.

 Saturday of the Second Week in Lent

 Thou knowest thy servent, and dost know that he has nothing good in himself, that Thous shouldst bestow this favour upon him.
-I confess, therfore, my unworthyness; I ackowledge Thy bounty; I praise Thy goodness; and I give Thee thanks for Thine exceeding love.
+I confess, therfore, my unworthyness; I acknowledge Thy bounty; I praise Thy goodness; and I give Thee thanks for Thine exceeding love.

 Third Sunday in Lent